This post was updated November 2023.

 - Virtual selling assistants

-Many customers prefer interacting with chatbots because they are responsive 24/7, give answers promptly, and accurately recall their entire buying history.
+Many customers today prefer interacting with chatbots because of their accessibility.
+They are responsive 24/7, give answers promptly, and accurately recall their entire buying history.
 These virtual assistants offer outstanding customer service by meeting customers’ expectations and automating repetitive tasks, freeing your resources for more important work.

 As more consumers become accustomed to chatbots, they will become increasingly crucial for a positive customer experience.